akred/Redux2020/components/README.md

-# React Tutorials 2020

-This reposotiry contains some React projects covered for learning purposes They are created with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In tahe project directory, you can run:
+In the project directory, you can run:

 ### `npm start`